So you’re planning a Barcelona Christmas.

 First of all – great choice!
 The Catalan capital has a lot to offer, not to mention a brief weather respite from the cold of most parts of English speaking countries.

-But how the heck can we plan the perfect holiday with the limited hours, massive crowds, and even a few creepy local traditions?
+But how the heck can we plan Christmas in Barcelona with the limited hours, massive crowds, and even a few creepy local traditions?

-- Grab yourself a discount tourist pass to save money and skip lines.
+- Grab yourself a Barcelona discount tourist pass to save money and skip lines.

-- Ensure you buy attraction tickets in advance online.
+- Ensure you buy Barcelona attraction tickets in advance online.

-- Pick the right area to stay to minimize walking and noise.
+- Pick the best area to stay in Barcelona to minimize walking and noise.

 - Read my Barcelona tourist guide for budgeting and attraction info.

-- Get your airport transport figured out in advance.
+- Get your Barcelona airport transport figured out in advance.

 You’ll find the main shopping district Portal del’Angel completely illuminated.
 The most impressive Christmas lights are at the Corte Ingles department store in Plaça de Catalunya.

-The lights are turned on the last Friday in November and turned off on January 6th.
+The lights are turned on the last Friday in November in Barcelona and turned off on January 6th.

 Consumer culture over Christmas in Barcelona isn’t as pronounced as English speaking countries, in fact the main gift giving period isn’t on Christmas Day: it’s King’s Day (“Los Reyes”) on January 6th.